JesseOli100/leaflet-challenge/README.md

 Include popups that provide additional information about the earthquake when its associated marker is clicked.

+# Part 2: Gather and Plot More Data (Optional with no extra points earning)
+Plot a second dataset on your map to illustrate the relationship between tectonic plates and seismic activity.
+You will need to pull in this dataset and visualize it alongside your original data.
+Data on tectonic plates can be found at https://github.com/fraxen/tectonicplatesLinks to an external site..

+This part is completely optional; you can complete this part as a way to challenge yourself and boost your new skills.

+The following image is an example screenshot of what you should produce:
 Create a legend that will provide context for your map data.

 Your visualization should look something like the preceding map.